Edit in GitHubLog an issue

 Please note that above retry intervals are not guaranteed and may vary in few exception scenarios.

-If an event isn't delivered after 2 hours of retries, Adobe I/O Events marks the event registration as Unstable, but still keeps on attempting delivery.
+For an Unstable event registration Adobe I/O Events still keeps on attempting delivery.
 This gives you sufficient time to restore your webhook, and avoid it from getting marked as Disabled.
 Once restored, it will be marked as Active on the next successful event delivery.

 To restart the flow of requests, fix the problem preventing your webhook from responding.
 Then, log into the Adobe Developer Console and edit your events registration.
 This re-triggers a webhook challenge request, and eventually a re-activation of your event registration.